samuel-leadbetter/Java/README.md

 # Java
-a collection of java exercises
+a collection of completed java exercises with descriptions and solutions